It is the sliding or displacement of one vertebra in comparison with another.

 Orthopedic surgeons, specialized neurosurgeons in the spine, physical medicine and rehabilitation physicians, neurologists, internists, primary care providers, and rheumatologists often treat spondylolisthesis.

 Chiropractors and physiotherapists also frequently treat patients with spondylolisthesis.

 It is difficult to know if you have spondylolisthesis because you may not have any symptoms or overwhelming pain; Most people do not.

-Spondylolisthesis is usually discovered when it is tested for something else and the doctor notices the vertebrae slipped on an x-ray.
+Spondylolisthesis is usually discovered when tested for something else, and the doctor notices the vertebrae slipped on an x-ray.

-They will inject a special contrast medium into the area around the nerves, the nerves are in a sac, so the dye will get into that sac.
+They will inject a particular contrast medium into the area around the nerves; the nerves are in a sac, so the dye will get into that sac.
 Spondylolisthesis can cause it to walk abnormally, so the doctor may have to monitor it.

 Using the lateral radiograph, your doctor will evaluate your spondylolisthesis.
 You will use the scale from grade I to grade V that describes how far your vertebra has slipped.

 It is impossible to see visible signs of spondylolisthesis when examining a patient.

 Simple radiographs quickly make the diagnosis of spondylolisthesis.
 A lateral X-ray (from the side) will show if one of the vertebrae has slid forward compared to the adjacent vertebrae.